ayushdeshmukh/heb-automation/README.md

     timeSlotBox = driver.find_element_by_css_selector(timeSlotSelector)
     timeSlotBox.click()
 ```
 The function accessTimeSlots() uses a CSS selector to locate the button that brings up the popup for the delivery schedule.
+You would use the same method of Inspect Element to change the CSS selector if the need arises.
+Here's what it looks like on HEB's website: